openenergymonitor/guide/source/setup/install-emontx.markdown

 published: true
 ---

-The following guide details how to setup an EmonTx + EmonBase system.
+The following guide details how to setup an [EmonTx energy monitoring node](/technical/emontx) + EmonBase system.
 Covering an example with 2x CT sensors to monitor two AC circuits in a house and an ACAC Voltage sensor to allow real power calculation as well as power for the EmonTx unit itself.
 The EmonTx supports up to 4x CT sensors so the steps below can easily be extended to monitor additional circuits.

 In this example the EmonTx transmits AC power, voltage and temperature sensor measurements (if connected) every 10s via 433 Mhz radio to the emonBase basestation.

 The emonBase basestation consists of a RaspberryPi and an RFM69Pi adapter board to recieve the 433Mhz radio packets from the EmonTx.
 The emonBase runs our emonSD software including emoncms for full local data logging and visualisation capability.

-*New 2019: The EmonTx firmware now supports higher accuracy continuous monitoring as standard - if powered from an ACAC adapter or USB power.*
+*New 2019: The EmonTx firmware now supports higher accuracy continuous monitoring as standard - if powered from an ACAC adapter or USB power.
+Alternative firmware options include: Discreet Sampling for battery operation and 3-phase firmware.
+See [EmonTx technical](/technical/emontx)*.

 ![emontx and emonbase](/images/setup/emontxemonbase.jpg)